 Some antibiotics arrest the growth of bacteria (bacteriostatic), and other antibiotics directly kill the bacteria (bactericidal).

-Antibiotics are highly useful in managing infections caused by bacteria.
-They can be broadly classified into two categories:
+Antibiotics can be broadly classified into two categories:

 - Narrow-spectrum antibiotics: These antibiotics attack only some bacterial species and are highly specialized.